section-engineering-education/engineering-education/articles/introduction-to-neural-networks/index.md

 #### Recurrent Neural Network

+In neural networks such as in a feed-forward network, data moves in one direction.
+The network cannot remember the data; this is where RNN comes in.
 [A Recurrent Neural Network(RNN](https://www.sciencedirect.com/topics/engineering/recurrent-neural-network)) is a network whereby the hidden layer's output is saved from being used as input.
 Saving the output helps with future predictions.

+RNNs have a memory that helps the network recall what happened earlier in the sequence data.
-Its first layer formation is related to one in the feed-forward network.
-That is with the sum of inputs and weights.
-Once computed, the [RNN process](https://analyticsindiamag.com/6-types-of-artificial-neural-networks-currently-being-used-in-todays-technology/) begins by each node, remembering some data in the previous step.
+[RNN process](https://analyticsindiamag.com/6-types-of-artificial-neural-networks-currently-being-used-in-todays-technology/) begins by each node, remembering some data in the previous step.
 While carrying out operations, neurons act as memory cells.

 RNN goes with front propagation but recalls the data it needs to utilize later.
 If the projection backfires, Backpropagation is used.
 Whereby the system grasps and projects towards making the right propagation.